canonical/pollen-operator/docs/how-to/relate-to-cos.md

 juju deploy grafana-agent --channel=edge juju integrate pollen grafana-agent
 ```
-After waiting for the charms to be idle, the juju status should look like this:
+After waiting for the charms to be idle, the Juju status should look like this:
 ```
 Model       Controller  Cloud/Region         Version  SLA          Timestamp pollendepl  localhost   localhost/localhost  3.1.6.1  unsupported  15:06:17-03:00